 Yin yoga works on the yin tissues - also known as the connective tissues.
 Connective tissue responds best to a slow, steady load which is why we hold the poses for longer.
 If you gently stretch connective tissue by holding a yin pose for a long time in this way, the body will respond by making it a little longer and stronger - which is exactly what you want.
 Remember, the principle of exercise is to stress the tissue so the body will respond by strengthening it.

 B.K.S Iyengar was a student of Krishnamacharya in the 19th Century and is one of the most prominent teachers who brought hatha yoga to the west.
-Iyengar Yoga is excellent for beginners, or those with injuries as postures are usually held for some time.
+Iyengar Yoga is excellent for beginners, or those with injuries as well as going further for new students as postures are held for some time.
 You will learn precision and subtlety of alignment in the postures.
 The method is progressive, safe and orderly.
 The teaching and the postures are adjusted to meet the conditions and needs of each student.

 Dynamic Hatha class are classical flow classes drawing on either the Sivananda, Satyanda, or Ishta traditions.
 They include some flow, in the form of sun salutations, genearlly do not have music, and are taught in a more classical/traditional way.
 Some classes are suitable for beginners.